codelabsab/timereport-api/README.md

 - packages in requirements.txt OR `pipenv install`

 To start a local dynamodb, setup config and start chalice:

+1. Set the env variable `DB_HOST` to `http://localhost:8000`
+2. Create config and start chalice
 ```
 $ make config
 $ make run